 - Nafarelin (Synarel) -- Nasal spray taken twice per day

 - Elagolix (Orilissa) -- Tablet taken because of bone density loss that can increase the risk of fractures.
 It is taken by mouth one to two times a day, depending on your symptoms

 Doctors limit the number of months these meds are taken because of bone density loss that can increase the risk of fractures.

-Danazol (Danocrine ).
-This medicine stops your body from releasing hormones that it uses to help bring about your period.
+The medication danazol (Danocrine)helps stop your body from releasing hormones that it uses to help bring about your period and increases your immune system.
 You need to be on birth control while you take it to prevent pregnancy.
 If you get pregnant while taking danazol, it could cause a female baby to have male traits.